eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/throw.md

 ## Usage

-A bare `throw` doesn't supply an exception instance:
+A bare `throw` doesn't need to supply an exception instance:

 <!-- cat: void m() { -->
 <!-- try: -->
     throw;
 <!-- cat: } -->

-Otherwise an exception instance may be specified.
-Most commonly a new exception is instantiated:
+An exception instance may be explicitly specified.
+Usually, a new exception is instantiated:

 <!-- cat: void m() { -->